-Let’s talk about why you need to read the ingredients in your beauty products.
+Let’s talk about why you need to know your beauty product ingredients.
 So far this week I’ve talked about this amazing palm print dress and this pretty emerald jewelry.
 Both are great but if you’ve been following me for awhile you know beauty (especially skincare) is near and dear to my heart.
 There are so many things to love about it!
 From seeing real results to just making you look your best, it’s getting to the top of my list when it comes to things I want to talk about.
 Especially since I keep getting asked what I’m using!

 Parabens.
 Methyl-, ethyl-, etc. If the word ends in paraben, it’s a paraben.

 SLS and SLES.
 Found in products that suds like face wash, soap, and shampoo.

 Retinol.
 A chemical even dermatologists recommend!
 It can speed up the growth of skin tumors.